srccast/git-cloner/README.md

     return client.containers.run("ubuntu", "echo Hello world!")
 ```

-That's better!
-Now once you reload the page, you'll have to endure some enterprise load times (TM) until you'll be
-served that trusty "Hello world", since first the Ubuntu container needs to be downloaded and launched, but that's
-obviously better than not overengineering.
+Now if we send another request, it'll take longer than before, but after some time we'll see "Hello world!" again.
+Like said earlier, the extra time comes from downloading and launching the Ubuntu container.

 #### Let's get cloning

 Okay, so we have a web container, and we are able to launch Docker containers from that web container.
 All that is left
 is find a way to launch git as a container, and we're good to go.
 Thankfully the good people of alpine linux have
-provided such container, which we'll use from here on.
+provided such container, which we'll use.

 ```python
 from flask import Flask, send_file